hiwayama/dotfiles/README.md

 # dotfiles

 before using this dotfiles, enter this command

+    brew bundle
     make init